 Want to SPARK your kid’s curiosity about science?
-Then you’ll want to check out the Curiosity Cube, now touring St. Louis!
+Then you’ll want to check out the Curiosity Cube, touring St. Louis this September 2019!

 The Curiosity Cube is a traveling science lab put together by MilliporeSigma, a global life science company.
 If the name sounds a bit familiar, its because MilliporeSigma is the result of a merger between German based EMD Millipore and home town chemical and biotech company Sigma-Aldrich.